 Douglas Fir is a light brown color wood that varies in color based on its age.

-It has straight grain or slightly wavy grain pattern with coarse to a medium texture that adds a unique appearance to the wood.
+It has straight grain or slightly wavy grain pattern with coarse to medium texture that adds a unique appearance to the wood.

 Douglas Fir is equipped with small to medium resin canals that are distributed variably.
 The workability of Douglas Fir is also interesting.

 But it has a blunting effect on the cutter.
-Therefore, if you’re a beginner in woodworking better to have good practice before working on a woodworking project with Douglas Fir.
+Therefore, if you’re a beginner in woodworking better to have a good practice before working on a woodworking project with Douglas Fir.

 When working with Douglas Fir better to open all the windows in the room because it has a distinct resinous odor that can occur breathing problems.